gcruzsolano/prep/README.md

 # [Preparing for Fundamentals][work]
 [work]: http://github.com/skilstak/prep-work/blob/gh-pages/README.md

->  This textbook goes with your personal, private workbook.
+>  This textbook goes with workbook.
+To get your workbook ask your
->  To work on this course ask your instructor for an invite or find it
+>  instructor for an invite or find it in your course chat room.
->  in your course chat room.
-Accepting the invite will create your
+>  When you accept the invite GitHub Classrooms will create your
->  workbook.
+>  workbook by copying the workbook starter repo.
 >
->  If you catch spelling issues or other errors please create an issue
->  on this textbook to have it corrected.
-For questions about the
+>  For questions about anything in the course including your projects
->  assignments and work you are doing you can open issues on your
+>  and assignments you can create an issue on your workbook and your
+>  instructor will see it.
+You can also ask in the course chat.
+>
+>  If you catch spelling issues or other errors with either this textbook
->  workbook instead.
+>  or the workbook open issues on them suggesting corrections.
 >
 >  Teachers and parents are encouraged to
 >  read [*Welcome Teachers!*](teachers/README.md)